matteodegobbi/vault/ML/Transformers.md

 * It increases the model’s capacity by introducing non-linearity and feature transformation after attention.
 Usually the first transformation projects the input to a higher dimensional space (in the original transformer it’s 4 times the dimension of the input), and the second transformation projects it back to the original dimension.
 This allows the network to learn more complex representations of the input data.)

 ## Add & Norm
-TODO ADD ALSO NOTE HOW IN DEEP MODERN TRANDFORMERS ORDER IS INVERTED Here’s a section consistent with your notes:

----

-## Add & Norm

 Each sublayer in the Transformer (self-attention, cross-attention, or FFN) is wrapped in an Add & Norm structure, which consists of a residual connection followed by layer normalization.